crownpku/Responsible-AI/README.md

 # Responsible AI

-This is a demo project of using Responsible AI technology provided by TFX to build responsible machine learning applications.
+This is a demo project of using Responsible AI technology provided by Google to build responsible machine learning applications.

 ## Content